Day One CBD Joins Forces With LA Distributing Company Inc.

 CBD Sparkling Water Continues West Coast Expansion

-LAS VEGAS, March 11, 2022 /PRNewswire/ -- Day One CBD sparkling water is pleased to announce that is has united with LA Distributing Company to manage and expand distribution of Day One across Los Angeles, Orange, Riverside, San Bernardino, Ventura and Santa Barbara.
+VANCOUVER, BC / ACCESSWIRE / March 11, 2022 / Day One CBD sparkling water is pleased to announce that is has united with LA Distributing Company to manage and expand distribution of Day One across Los Angeles, Orange, Riverside, San Bernardino, Ventura and Santa Barbara.

 "Day One is not a new face to the CBD category.
 The brand resurrected at the opportune time with the passing of AB45 in 2021; we anticipate mass adoption from all channels of trade in 2022," says Richard Media, Founder & CEO, of LA Distributing Company Inc. "The branding is simple and straightforward as they are a premium enhanced sparking water.
 The dosage is perfect with the most competitive pricing economics in the market.
 This is a recipe for category disruption, and we expect them to quickly dominate in our footprint.
 We are excited to have them part of our portfolio and look forward to seeing them become a national brand."